scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** 1 hour

 Gain a magical insight into your surroundings, drawing conclusions and perceiving what you would otherwise miss.
 Make a spellcasting roll against 3 bad dice.
-On success you gain expertise in insight and may use your spellcasting roll when attempting to perceive traps, secret doors, or other hidden objects.
+On success you gain expertise in Insight and may use your spellcasting roll when attempting to perceive traps, secret doors, or other hidden objects.

 Add an enhanced die for every level cast above 2nd.